shuveb/loti/low_level.rst

   cqring->head = head;
   write_barrier();

 To get the index of the head, the application needs to mask head with the size mask of the ring buffer.
 Remember that any line in the code above could be running after a context switch.
-So, right before the comparison, we have a :c:func:`read_barrier` so that, if the kernel has indeed updated the tail, we can read it as part of our comparison in the if statement.
+So, right before the comparison, we have a :c:func:`read_barrier` so that, if the kernel has indeed updated the tail, we can read it as part of our comparison in the ``if`` statement.
 Once we get the CQE and process it, we update the head letting the kernel know that we’ve consumed an entry from the ring buffer.
 The final :c:func:`write_barrier` ensures that writes we do become visible so that the kernel knows about it.

 Making a submission
 ^^^^^^^^^^^^^^^^^^^
 Making a submission is the opposite of reading a completion.
-While in the completion the kernel added entries to the tail and we read an entry off the head of the ring buffer, when making a submission, we add to the tail and kernel reads entries off the head of the ring buffer.
+While dealing with completion the kernel added entries to the tail and we read entries off the head of the ring buffer, when making a submission, we add to the tail and kernel reads entries off the head of the submission ring buffer.

 .. code-block:: c